mpatacchiola/tensorbag/README.md

 - **Generative Adversarial Network (GAN)**: implementation of a standard GAN as in the [original paper](https://arxiv.org/pdf/1406.2661.pdf) of Goodfellow et al. (2014).
 The GAN is trained and tested on the CIFAR-10 dataset.
 [TODO]

 - **Autoencoder (dense connection)**: implementation of a multi-layer autoencoder with dense connections and three hidden layers.
-The MNIST dataset is automatically downloaded and used via Tensorflow calls.
+The [MNIST](./mnist/mnist.ipynb) dataset is automatically downloaded and used via Tensorflow calls.
 A class is provided for generating the network with different parameters and for saving and restoring the model.
 A local log file allows the user to visualize the reconstructed images, the loss, and the code activation histogram. [[code]](./dae/autoencoder.py)

+- **Autoencoder (convolution)**: implementation of a convolutional autoencoder with decoder obtained via upsampling.
+The [SVHN](./svhn/svhn.ipynb) dataset is automatically downloaded and converted to Numpy for the use.
+A class is provided for generating the network with different parameters and for saving and restoring the model.
+A local log file allows the user to visualize the reconstructed images, the loss, and the code activation histogram. [[code]](./cae/autoencoder.py)

 Unsupervised learning
 ------------------------